The various UOW environment policies, procedures, plans and reports are provided below.

 The Environmental Policy formalises the University’s commitment to supporting the principles of environmental sustainability and the need for all staff and students to share a role in achieving the Policy objectives.
 The policy is located within the UOW Policy Directory.

-The UOW Environmental Management Plan 2014-2016 was approved by the University Environmental Advisory Committee on the 14th May 2014.
-This plan outlines the Universities environmental commitments and identifies goals, priorities and strategies to be implemented for the three year period of the plan.
+The UOW Environmental Management Plan 2017-2020 outlines the Universities environmental commitments and identifies goals, priorities and strategies to be implemented for the three year period of the plan.
 A copy of the plan can be downloaded below:

 The University is committed to supporting the principles of environmental sustainability and applying such principles and practices in the University’s functions.